spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 # Configure Permissions

-This section details how to setup permissions for users of the **Ocean for Apache Spark** product.
+This section details how to set up permissions for users of the **Ocean for Apache Spark** product.

-If you're not familiar with how permissions work in Spot, we recommend you take a look at this section: [Permission Policies](/administration/policies)
+If you're not familiar with how permissions work in Spot, see [Permission Policies](/administration/policies)

 ## Overview

-Ocean for Apache Spark lets you configure permission policies for **Actions** for the following resource types:
+Ocean for Apache Spark lets you configure permission policies for **Actions** for these resource types:

 - Clusters
 - Apps